Grafana Got Hacked. If You Run One, You Need to Read This.

 Server room with blue lights representing cybersecurity monitoring

+The conversation around Grafana Got Hacked.
+If You has reached a critical point.
 I’ve been using Grafana for years to monitor my homelab and various projects.
 It’s one of those tools that sits quietly in the background doing important work.
 Which is exactly why hearing it got hacked stung a bit.

 The company confirmed the breach this week after threat actors started bragging about stolen data on underground forums.
 If you’re running a self-hosted Grafana instance, this one’s for you.